Between Pictures: The Lens of Tamio Wakayama

 live action and animation documentary

-Between Pictures: The Lens of Tamio Wakayama will be part of Doxa Documentary FIlm Festival.
-For more information, please visit here.
+Between Pictures: The Lens of Tamio Wakayama was part of Doxa Documentary Film Festival 2024.

 Director, writer, producer, & animation: Cindy Mochizuki